cloudevents/spec/cloudevents/extensions/appcontext.md

 ### androidpackagename
 - Type: `String`
 - Description: The Android package name of the app triggering the event.
-  It MUST follow Android package naming conventions: it must have at least two segments, separated by periods (`.`); each segment MUST start with a letter; and all characters MUST be alphanumeric or an underscore (`[a-zA-Z0-9_]`).
+  It MUST follow Android package naming conventions: it MUST have at least two segments, separated by periods (`.`); each segment MUST start with a letter; and all characters MUST be alphanumeric or an underscore (`[a-zA-Z0-9_]`).
 - Constraints